metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/asset-burn-multi.md

 ---
-title: "Asset Burn"
+title: "Asset Burn Multi"
-metaTitle: "Core Candy Machine Guards - Asset Burn"
+metaTitle: "Core Candy Machine Guards - Asset Burn Multi"
-description: "The Asset Burn guard restricts the mint to holders of a predefined Collection and burns the holder's Asset."
+description: "The Asset Burn Multi guard restricts the mint to holders of a predefined Collection and burns the holder's Asset(s)."
 ---

 ## Overview

-The **Asset Burn** guard restricts the mint to holders of a predefined Collection and burns the holder's Asset.
-Thus, the address of the Asset to burn must be provided by the payer when minting.
+The **Asset Burn Multi** guard restricts the mint to holders of a predefined Collection and burns the holder's Asset(s).
+Thus, the address of the Asset(s) to burn must be provided by the payer when minting.

-To have the minter burn more than one Asset the [Asset Burn Multi Guard](/core/guards/asset-burn-multi) can be used.
+It is similar to the [Asset Burn Guard](/core/guards/asset-burn) but can accept more than one asset to burn.

 {% diagram  %}